-Virtually all of the Plex apps allow you to set your Streaming Quality (occasionally labeled “Video Quality”).
+Virtually all of the Plex apps allow you to set your Streaming Quality (sometimes labeled “Video Quality” or similar).
 In many cases, there are separate options for “Local” and “Remote” qualities.

 Tip!: If you need to adjust the streaming quality for Chromecast, adjust the quality used in the Plex app that initiated the cast.